 Just like any engine in a car, in order for all the pieces to function perfectly and reliably, the integral parts must be serviced regularly.
 Effective coaching for your team may mean the difference between significant long-term productivity and a slow decline into obsolescence.

-5 Reasons Why Communication is Important in a Team
+7 Reasons Why Communication is Important in a Team

-How can you make sure your communication is driving unity and not sowing discord?
+How can you ensure your communication is driving unity and not sowing discord?
 How can you communicate in a way that empowers your team?
 Here are a few reasons why communicating on a team is important:

 1. Sets Team Communication Goals

 Setting team communication goals can help ensure team communication maintains its effectiveness.
 Develop goals that will enhance mutual understanding and collaboration throughout your team.
-Defining the challenges to your team’s communication will help you clearly see where you need to improve.
+Defining your team’s communication challenges will help you clearly see where you need to improve.

 2. Doesn’t Reinvent the Wheel

-Remember, no matter what kind of problem your team may be facing, chances are someone else has already dealt with a similar issue and has a unique way to approach it.
+Remember, no matter what kind of problem your team may be facing; chances are someone else has already dealt with a similar issue and has a unique way to approach it.
 Seek these people out with a passion; they will inspire both you and your team to excel.

 3. Makes Time For Communication

 Teams need time to communicate, which makes finding that time an important objective.
 Setting aside time for meetings and quick syncs or project updates can help your team build trust and communicate effectively.
-Giving your team time to communicate will also allow them the opportunity to celebrate each other or reach out about issues.
+Giving your team time to communicate will allow them to celebrate each other or reach out about issues.